jasonumiker/aws-iot-grovepi/README.md

 1. Click the `Create rule` button

 ### Step 7 - Analyse the raw data in Athena
+This example shows how to analyse the data in S3 without needing to load it into a database or Elasticsearch first.

 1. Go to the Glue Console and choose `Crawlers` on the left-hand side
 1. Click the `Add crawler` button
 1. Enter `username-tandh` for the `Crawler name` and click `Next`